devskrate/testwork/_posts/2012-07-03-microsoft-pylance.md

 - IntelliCode compatibility
 - Jupyter Notebooks compatibility

-you can now download the Pylance extension from the <a href="https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance" target="_blank">VS Marketplace</a>
+You can now download the Pylance extension from the <a href="https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance" target="_blank">VS Marketplace</a>